dwarmstrong/grubs/README.rst

 **0.** Download Linux distro image (ISO) files and place in ``boot/iso``.

 **1.** Copy ``boot/grub/grub.cfg.sample`` to ``boot/grub/grub.cfg`` and write entries for the ISO files to be copied to the USB device.
-Note that each Linux distro is a bit different in the manner its booted by GRUB.
+To use the sample entries will require separately downloading the matching ISO files.
+For other ISO files, please note that each Linux distro is a bit different in the manner its booted by GRUB.
 This can require a bit of research.

 **2.** Run program!